mwillsey/mwillsey.github.io/index.md

   - I've been working on this e-graph library called [`egg`] for a while.
     I and my fellow egg-heads put out a [paper](/papers/egg) describing the system and some of its novel ideas.
-  - I'm doing a summer internship at [OctoML](https://octoml.ai/) using [`egg`] to optimize parts of the TVM compiler stack.

-- 2020 Mar
-  - Some friends and I wrote a fun [paper](/papers/pldi-szalinski) about synthesizing 3D CAD models.
-It will appear (virtually!) at PLDI 2020.

 </section>